• Skip to primary navigation

 Orange Sauce

-Use 2-3 tbsp of honey instead if you are not doing Whole30.
+Use 2-3 tablespoon of honey instead if you are not doing Whole30.
 If using honey, you can skip steps 1 and 3.

 • Juice the oranges to get ¾ cup of juice (about 3 navel oranges).